sneha8890/QueueManager/README.md

 # QueueManager
+Barcode/QR Scanner E-bill Application
-Our group developed a barcode/QR scanner application that creates e-bills to reduce long queues in supermarkets.
-With this app, users can easily scan products and quickly generate an electronic bill, streamlining the checkout process.
-Say goodbye to waiting in long lines and hello to a more efficient shopping experience.
+This application is designed to help reduce long queues in supermarkets by streamlining the checkout process through the use of a barcode/QR scanner.
+With this app, users can easily scan products and quickly generate an electronic bill, making shopping a breeze.

+Features
+Barcode/QR scanner for product scanning
+Electronic bill generator system